Notebook / Infrastructure / 004

 1

-Explore → Loki — click the compass icon in the left sidebar, select datasource Loki.
+Explore → Loki: click the compass icon in the left sidebar, select datasource Loki.
 In the query field type {namespace="apps", app="order-service"} and run the query.
-You will see the log stream from the order service.
+The log stream from the order service shows up.
 Loki query showing order-service logs

 2

-Expand a log entry — click any log line to open the fields panel.
-You will see a traceId field in the structured JSON.
+Expand a log entry: click any log line to open the fields panel.
+A traceId field appears in the structured JSON.
 Click the Tempo link icon next to it to jump directly to that trace.
 Expanded log row showing traceId field

 3

-Read the trace in Tempo — the waterfall view shows the full span tree for the request.
-The header gives you the trace ID, start time, total duration, and number of services involved.
+Read the trace in Tempo: the waterfall view shows the full span tree for the request.
+The header gives the trace ID, start time, total duration, and number of services involved.
 Each bar in the waterfall is one span; width represents duration.
 Tempo trace waterfall showing order-service spans

 4